Inspired by Picasso, History, Literature and Imagination

 Over Our Shoulders, oil on canvas, 36″ x 18″

 Charlotte’s many solo exhibitions have been presented throughout the U.S. and Europe including exhibitions at Galleria de Marchi, Bologna, Italy.
-Her artwork was presented in an exhibition at Galleria De Marchi, Via Porta Nova 1/D, Bologna, Italy in November, 2022.
-Her art was selected for the juried exhibit “Peregrino” at Fuller Lodge Art Center, Los Alamos, New Mexico, in 2020.
+Her art was presented in the juried exhibit “Peregrino” at Fuller Lodge Art Center, Los Alamos, New Mexico.

 A Motley Crew, oil on canvas, 36″ x 36″

 Charlotte states, “I am inspired by the world — its people, archaeology, and cultures.
-My favorite authors (i.e., Pamuk, Durrell, Pynchon, Vargas Llosa, et al), who explore duality of personality, what the individual shows to the world and what remains hidden to the world, influence what appears on my canvas.
-Through painting I tap into and expand the depths of my unconscious and a world unconscious that transcends individual and cultural boundaries.
-Painting becomes a visual and intellectual adventure influenced by my work with children and adults with limited language skills plus my love for the work of Picasso and the Ecuadoran artist Guayasamin.
-Facial features take on exaggerated planes, colors, and lines leading to a finish so unanticipated at the start.”
+My favorite authors (i.e., Pamuk, Durrell, Pynchon, Vargas Llosa, et al), who explore duality of personality, what the individual shows to the world and what remains hidden to the world, influence what appears on my canvas.”

 Tete a Tete, monotype on paper, 16″ x 6″